-Cost of Attendance Budgets for the current year and the past year for MD Pathways, HST, and New Pathway students.
+Cost of Attendance Budgets for the current year and the past year for MD Pathways and HST students.

 The standard student budgets are based on typical expenses for a single student.
 Costs for the student’s spouse/children are not included in the standard student budget; these expenses are accounted for in the need analysis formula when determining the expected student/spouse contribution.

 Housing and Food Allowance